-You don’t want to be in a position of relying on others validation, purchases or sign ups to give you a feeling of completeness in your life or work.
+You don’t want to be in a position of relying on others validation to give you a feeling of completeness in your life or work.

 Instead, you can give that to yourself.
 And when you do so, you become less reliant and attached to the results.

 Why attachment in your business can hold you back

 Imagine basing your worth on whether or not that next person signs up to work with you.
 Or basing your value as a business owner on whether or not you can have a 6 figure launch.